Robinthatdoesnotsuck/RubyTaskManager/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version ruby-3.1.2

-* System dependencies

-* Configuration
+* chruby to change versions

+* MySql database, configure user and password on mysql cli so that it has permissions to create and migrate db
-* Database creation
+* rails db:create

 * Database initialization